basilwong/adjacency-matrix-network/README.md

 ﻿
-**CPEN 221 / Fall 2015: Machine Problem 3**
-The Graph ADT and Social Networks
+** The Graph ADT and Social Networks
-===

-### Logistics

-+ This is a group assignment and you will be assigned to groups.
-+ This is a 2-week machine problem, and will be due **Oct/26 6pm**.
-+ The weight for this machine problem is 7% of your raw score in the course.

 ### Background